Hayden-Threlfall/Exfoliator/README.md

 This code is for both the Teknic Clearcore (controls the motors/low level logic) and Raspberry Pi (middle-end python and frontend UI) for interfacing with the exfoliator v2.

-[logo]: /images/interface.png "Exfoliator Control Interface"
+![interface]: /images/interface.png "Exfoliator Control Interface"

-# Setup
+## Setup

 1. Follow this guide to setup the Arduino IDE with the Teknic drivers and example code. https://teknic-inc.github.io/ClearCore-library/_arduino_i_d_e_install.html